 The A1 is a recent model that features in the current product line-up of Sony.
-In contrast, the A7R has been discontinued (but can be found pre-owned on eBay).
+In contrast, the A7R has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A7R was succeeded by the Sony A7R II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Sony A1 Manual (free pdf) or the online Sony A7R Manual.
+Further information on the features and operation of the A1 and A7R can be found, respectively, in the Sony A1 Manual (free pdf) or the online Sony A7R Manual.

 So what is the bottom line?
 Is the Sony A1 better than the Sony A7R or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (49.8 vs 36.2MP) with a 17% higher linear resolution.

 - High quality composites: Can combine several shots after pixel-shifting its sensor.

 - Better jpgs: Has a more modern image processing engine (Dual BIONZ XR vs BIONZ X).